Charlotte Rankin, NHSN Conservation Officer, introduces you to three distinctive mining bees that can be observed during spring.

 Buffish Mining Bee Andrena nigroaenea

-Without looking at the hind legs, this species is difficult to separate from the next species, the Chocolate Mining Bee (Andrena scotica).
+Without looking at the hind legs, this species appears very similar to the next species, the Chocolate Mining Bee.

 Females tend to nest in bare ground and short turf, and often nest close together in aggregations.
-The nesting aggregation of Buffish Mining Bees at the Spetchells in Prudhoe is thought to consist of several 100,000 bees!
+The nesting aggregation of Buffish Mining Bees at the Spetchells in Prudhoe is estimated to be over 100,000 bees.

 Chocolate Mining Bee Andrena scotica

 The honeybee-sized females have a brown-haired coat.
-The common name comes from the coat colour resembling the colour of chocolate.
-This species looks very similar to the Buffish Mining Bee and the key feature to separate the two species are the hairs on the hind legs.
+This species looks very similar to the Buffish Mining Bee and the key feature to separate the two species is the colour of hair on the hind legs.

 The Chocolate Mining Bee has black hairs above and a brush of white hairs below, unlike the Buffish Mining Bee who has a bright orange brush of hairs.

-When taking photographs of Chocolate and Buffish Mining Bees, it is important to try to capture the hind legs to aid identification.
+When taking photographs of Chocolate and Buffish Mining Bees, it is useful to try to capture the hind legs to aid identification.